Skip to main content

 - The evolution of enzyme functions in cells, in particular for removal of toxic molecules.
 We have managed to trace this functionality back for ~3 billion years, when the Earth atmosphere did not yet contain significant amounts of oxygen.
 This research line has led to one paper as lead author and two papers as co-author.

 - Mechanisms how RNA molecules may have originated on the early Earth as the starting point of genetics.
-We measure the ability of sugars and other building blocks to form larger supramolecular structures.
+We have measured the ability of sugars and other building blocks to form larger supramolecular structures.

 - The origin of eukaryotic cells from bacterial and archaeal ancestors, which use different lipids for their membranes.
-We focus on the enzymes to create both kinds of lipids, both in synthetic and in living systems.
+We have focused on the enzymes to create both kinds of lipids, both in synthetic and in living systems.

-By recruiting and seconding 18 highly qualified fellows, research into the origins and evolution of life will be boosted on both a regional and national level.
-The oLife Fellowship Programme provides a solid and structured framework to further explore and deepen interdisciplinary collaboration in this area.
-The combined approach and efforts are expected to lead to a much higher efficiency and advancement of results.
+By recruiting and seconding 18 highly qualified fellows, research into the origins and evolution of life was boosted on both a regional and national level.
+The oLife Fellowship Programme provided a solid and structured framework to explore and deepen interdisciplinary collaboration in this area.
+The combined approach and efforts have led to a much higher efficiency and advancement of results, and form an excellent starting point for future follow-up research programmes.

 oLife Banner